 [RELATED: Browse MCAT Class and Test Options by State ]

-The Perelman School of Medicine at the University of Pennsylvania saw 3 students match into neurological surgery residency programs.
-To get into Penn, you’ll need to target top GPA and MCAT scores—the median at Perelman is 3.88 and 520 respectively.
+The Perelman School of Medicine at the University of Pennsylvania saw 2 students match into neurological surgery residency programs in 2019.
+To get into Penn, you’ll need to target top GPA and MCAT scores—Perelman students entering in 2019 had a median GPA of 3.89 and a median MCAT score of 521.
 Students interested in neurosurgery can join the Langfitt Neurosurgical Society, which introduces students to fellow students interested in neurosurgery, to Penn’s neurosurgery faculty and to discuss relevant topics in neurosurgery on a student level.
 In addition, the group provides support and advice for students who will enter the match in neurosurgery.

 The University of Pittsburgh School of Medicine class of 2023 received over 6,800 applications for its entering class of 162, with a median MCAT score of 517 and a mean GPA of 3.75.
 In the 2019 residency match, 1 UPSOM student went into a neurosurgery residency.
 During their surgery core clerkship, third-year medical students may elect to take a two-week introductory subspecialty experience in neurosurgery.
 Selective fourth-year medical students at the University of Pittsburgh may elect to take a four-week clinical subinternship on the neurosurgery services at UPMC, during which they participate in all phases of the training program as well as in supervised patient care services.
 Typically each four-week rotation includes experience on cranial, spinal, and pediatric neurosurgery.